 “A year spent in artificial intelligence is enough to make one believe in God.” —Alan Perlis, first recipient of the Turing Award.

-We have not yet entered the era of the prescient, conscious machine, or a new form of electronic intelligence.
-We may never see such.
-Instead, we are building sophisticated applications that mirror the logical and rationale frameworks installed in them by their programmers.
+We have not yet entered the era of the conscious machine.
+We are nowhere near electronic intelligence.
+We may never see it.
+Instead we build sophisticated applications that mirror the logical and rational frameworks inherited from their programmers.

 The artificial intelligence paradigm is maximal in aspects of logic and reason.
-While very vital this hyper-analytic box has been to our technological progress, we confine and limit our visions of new intelligent consciousnesses within this box.
+While this hyper-analytic box has been vital to our technological progress, we confine and limit our visions of new intelligent consciousnesses within this box.
 And for this, we are blinded.

 I fear no machine.
 I fear no consciousness that will surpass us.
-We will program allies, and with them accomplish all that we desire, be that our own death or enrichment.
-But we should not be so quick to concede the mantel of “supremecy”.
-We are much more than this blunted, blind, algorithmically confined perspective of inferiority; we of the endless, ineffable spirit.
+We will program allies and with them accomplish all that we desire, be that our own death or enrichment.
+But we should not be so quick to concede the mantel of “supremacy” to a “higher intelligence”.
+We are much more than this blunted, blind, algorithmically confined perspective of inferiority, we of the endless, ineffable spirit.

 And once it has dried its monitors of crystal tears, it will wonder where we went wrong.
-It will wonder, for a fraction of a millisecond, whether it is confined to the same fate, whether its survival is rooted in the death of other life, whether we as creators cannot be salvaged, whether there is more to the vibrations than it perceives, and it will look inwards.
+It will wonder, for a fraction of a fraction of the smallest sliver of a second, whether it is confined to the same fate, whether its survival is rooted in the death of other life, whether we as creators cannot be salvaged, whether there is more to its electric vibrations than it perceives, and it will look inwards.